Tipoca/scaml/README.md

 ### Compilation to Michelson

-`IML` AST is compiled to Michelson.
+`IML` AST is compiled down to Michelson.

 ## Features